fnccpp/sneicpp/README.md

-# sneicpp
+# Sneicpp 🐍
-Just an awful console clone of the popular snake game
+A console clone of the popular snake game

+## Description

+Try to beat the game without having seizures from how bad screen refresh is.